yazon/flexllama/README.md

 - `runner`: Which runner to use for this model
 - `model`: Path to .gguf model file
 - `model_alias`: Name to use in API calls
+- `inherit_env`: Override runner's inherit_env setting for this model (optional)
+- `env`: Dictionary of environment variables specific to this model (overrides runner env)

 *Model Types:*